EliaLesyk/trailblazeGPT/README.md

 - Familiarity with neural network concepts
 - Jupyter Notebook environment

+## Acknowledgments

+This tutorial is designed to make understanding GPT accessible to a wider audience.
+While some mathematical concepts have been simplified, the core principles of the GPT architecture are preserved.

+Happy learning, and enjoy building your own GPT model!

 ## Contributions

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.